klees/ILIAS/docs/documentation/input-processing.md

 These strategies are:

 * Primitive data types should be used as little as possible.
-Instead semantically richer datastructures should be used to put PHP's type system to a greater use.
+Instead semantically richer datastructures should be used to put PHP's type system to a greater effectiveness.
 This will help security as well as correctness and understandability.
-* The richer datastructures should protect their structural integrity via an correctness by construction approach.
+* The richer datastructures should protect their structural integrity via a "correctness by construction"-approach.
 This means, that structural constraints should be enforced in the constructor and by all methods to change the datastructure, be it setters or mutators.
 Structural integrity needs to be enforced by the datatype to make invalid data unexpressable.